 More than 60,000 Oklahoma residents have developmental disabilities.
 Many of them qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 In order to assist people in understanding the differences between the two programs, we developed an SSDI versus SSI page.

 If you have questions about applying for disability benefits or are unsure if you even qualify, contact a Tulsa Social Security Disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today to learn more about your rights.